 Delivery mode type (DMT)

 This is the delivery mode type as defined by CPC.
+This attribute may be set as blank for some records.
 See Table 4.3 for DMT descriptions.

 Delivery mode types in the Postal Code^{OM} Conversion File